SEB-9-BH/intro-to-full-stack-development/common-stacks-in-modern-web-dev/README.md

 **Learning objective:** By the end of this lesson, students will know about some of the most popular web development stacks used today.

-tktk Hunter, This microlesson could really use some visual interest, but I'm unsure what should go in here.

 ## What is a stack?

 A web development stack combines programming languages, large libraries/frameworks, and databases that store application data.